 These toys are great options that other Doberman owners swear by but either didn’t stand out as much as the top choices, or I just don’t have experience with them and can’t personally recommend them.
 I’m sure any of these would be great for your Dobie.

-• Nylabone Dura Chew Textured Dog Bones.
+- Nylabone Dura Chew Textured Dog Bones.
 These are great because they help with tartar and come in different flavors including beef, chicken, bacon, and peanut butter.
 The extra-large size fits a Dobie well.
 Just keep an eye out and take it away if they are chewing off chunks or it gets too small (not easy to do since it’s very durable).
 Take a look at the flavored version here (Amazon link).

-• Kong Extreme.
+- Kong Extreme.
 The Kong toys are a classic, but the extreme line is even more durable than the original.
 Great for really powerful chewers.
 Put treats inside to keep your Dobie busy for hours.
 If you don’t buy the treats made for this purpose, you can always load it with peanut butter or freeze it for a cold treat!
 Get the extra-large size for Dobermans.
 Check out the Kong Extreme here (Amazon link).

-• Our Pets Buster Food Cube.
+- Our Pets Buster Food Cube.
 This toy is very mentally stimulating for your Dobie.
 It will release food you put inside of it if turned a certain way a number of different times.
 They will eventually learn the pattern it takes to unlock the treat.
 It’s very durable but made of a harder plastic and can be a bit loud on hardwood or tile floors.
 Take a look at the Buster Food Cube here (Amazon link).

-• Stuffed Animals.
+- Stuffed Animals.
 Any stuffed animal that you can give to your pup will likely be appreciated.
 Just make sure to keep them supervised since Dobermans tend to swallow stuffing and other fabrics which can be dangerous if it gets caught in their intestines.
 It’s nice to give them a different feeling toy though (like a stuffed animal) from time to time.
 Your pup just might find one they like and decide not to destroy it.
 See some plush toy options here (Chewy link).

-• Snug Brand Rubber Dog Ball.
+- Snug Brand Rubber Dog Ball.
 A good, virtually indestructible, alternative to tennis balls.
 If you want to find something as close as possible to the size of a tennis ball but that’s indestructive, this might be your best bet.

-• Planet Dog Orbee Tuff Diamond Plate Dog Ball.
+- Planet Dog Orbee Tuff Diamond Plate Dog Ball.
 Some Doberman owners absolutely love their Orbee dog balls.
 They’re bouncy, infused with mint or other flavors, non-toxic, and they float.
 They can crack eventually though, so keep an eye out and replace it if that happens.
-But it just may become your Dobie’s favorite toy because of the unique feel and taste.
+But it just may become your Dobie’s favorite toy because of its unique feel and taste.
 Here’s the orange version on Amazon.

 How to Make a Toy More Appealing